Pradeep2812/devops.wabapp/README.md

-Hello
-hello moto
-this is the jenkins class Demo
+This is the new one